 Hot on the heels of Misook and her cohorts, some weeks after Barton’s arrest, he learned that Misook had been recently arrested, yet again, and again for domestic violence.
 He found this out by doing a swap of providing Misook’s privately hired counsel all of Barton’s Discovery Case files without Barton’s permission.
 The events surrounding Misook’s subsequent conviction of having mercilessly beaten her then-8 year old daughter Michelle Nowlin are all thoroughly documented throughout several court cases.
-In any event, Misook was arrested for a violent beating attack with a wooden road inflicted upon her own daughter’s pelvic region causing deep brusing, a stark confirmation of Barton’s account to the detectives of Misook’s own brutal child-abusing character – an offence committed while she had just begun her probation for the above prior domestic battery conviction which happened to also involve Christina.
+In this instance, Misook was arrested for a violent beating attack with a wooden road inflicted upon her own daughter’s pelvic region causing deep brusing, a stark confirmation of Barton’s account to the detectives of Misook’s own brutal child-abusing character – an offence committed while she had just begun her probation for the above prior domestic battery conviction which happened to also involve Christina.
 Misook’s post-murder attack upon her daughter Michelle occurred in the late summer of August 1998 at the very height of the police investigation of Misook for Christina’s murder that occurred just two months prior.

 Aside from the beating offense itself, during repeated interviews stemming from this incident, Michelle made a host of revelations to her school officials and the investigating authorities that seemed intended to implicate Misook in Christina’s murder, so obvious was this beating offense and Misook herself connected to the child murder some weeks earlier.